 I wanted clarity, but I got nothing.
 No explanation.
 No understanding.
 No closure for having been called a bigot myself, which I continue to take exception to as someone who has fought for human rights for a long time.
 I got nothing.
 She explained nothing.

 What she did instead is avoid questions.
-Straight up, clear questions that were communicated clearly.
+Straight up, understandable questions that were communicated clearly.
 Questions that no one could misunderstand.
 Questions that, had she answered them, would have harvested some answers I was looking for.
-She didn’t just shy away from these questions, she avoided them like she had practised it.
-Yes or no questions were met with, “Look, Sam…” and then a 5 minute departure into a totally unrelated topic.
+She didn’t just shy away from these questions, she avoided them as though she had practised it.
+Yes or no questions were met with, “Look, Sam…” and then a 5-minute departure into a totally unrelated topic.
 The questions that sought long-form answers were talked over and missed altogether.

-What she did instead of answer questions was continue to label people.
-Of course, conversing one-on-one with Sam herself, the language was softened; the word bigot changed to “far right” or “promoting the far right narrative”.
+What she did instead of answer questions was to continue to label people.
+Of course, conversing one-on-one with Sam herself, the language was softened; the word bigot changed to “far-right” or “promoting the far-right narrative."

 What she did instead of answer questions was refuse to hear Sam.
 Sadly, had she heard just some of what he was saying, she might have recognized that they agreed on a few things.

 This all fits perfectly into the regressive modus operandi I’ve become so intimately familiar with as of late.
 It goes something this:

 Starting with a person – let’s call him Mr. A – who is emotionally connected to Issue C through personal experience or the illusion of personal experience, or perhaps even just having a friend whose cousin was married to someone who experienced Issue C. Mr. A appears not to have ever really found closure for his experience, either personal or by proxy, of Issue C.